grid-line

 AI applications have the potential to increase GDP by 4.4% by 2030.

-The technology is utilized for making predictions about the environment based on a huge amount of data.
+The technology is utilized for making calculations and predictions about the environment based on a huge amount of data.
 AI can see trends and patterns that are nearly impossible for humans to see.

-On a more industry-specific level, AI technologies can have a day-to-day impact on sustainability.
+On a more day-to-day level, AI technologies can have an impact on sustainability in a variety of industries.

 AI can enable agriculture sensors so farmers use less water, help restaurants identify and prevent food waste, and decrease energy use in factories, just to name a few examples.